UPPMAX/programming_formalisms_intro/doc/index.rst

 .. admonition:: Your expectations

    - Programming skills
-   - readable
+   - Readable code
-   - Reusable
+   - Reusable code
-   - make tools that other people can also benefit from
+   - Make tools that other people can also benefit from
    - Train logic
    - Optimize
    - Best practice